-PrEP is a drug introduced in 2012 that essentially eliminates the risk of contracting HIV.
-Since its introduction, it has become popular amongst gay men, who are responsible for the majority of HIV infections.
-Given the reduced risk of contracting HIV, users might be more likely to engage in risky sexual behaviors that might lead to increases in other STIs.
-In this paper, we examine this empirically.
-In our main specification, we proxy for PrEP use in a given state using the predetermined share of the population that is gay in that state, a measure that is highly predictive of PrEP use.
-We then exploit this pre-treatment cross-state variation in the concentration of gay men to estimate difference-in-difference and triple-difference event studies.
-We estimate that one additional male PrEP user increases male chlamydia, gonorrhea and syphilis cases by 0.66, 0.51, and 0.04, respectively.
-Counterfactual distributions suggest that male STI rates would have been between 17.9% and 25.6% lower in the absence of PrEP.
-This paper adds to the literature on moral hazard by examining the behavioral response to a medical innovation that is cheap, accessible, and confers substantial reduction in risk that is highly salient to users.
-In addition, it informs an open question regarding the increases in STIs in recent years.
+PrEP, a drug introduced in 2012, eliminates the risk of contracting HIV, which might lead users to engage in risky sexual behaviors.
+We examine this empirically using a triple-difference identification that proxies for PrEP use in a given state with the predetermined share of the population that is gay in that state, a measure that is highly predictive of PrEP use, We find that one additional male PrEP user increased male chlamydia, gonorrhea and syphilis cases by 0.66, 0.51, and 0.04, respectively, and that male STI rates would have been between 17.9% and 25.6% lower in the absence of PrEP.